Search Filters

 Biomechanics Effect Of Partial Thickness Tenotomy And Tendon Gap Closure In Harvesting Site Of Bone Patellar Tendon Autograft

-Nadhaporn Saengpetch, THAILAND
+Nadhaporn Saengpetch, MD, THAILAND

 Faculty of Medicine Ramathibodi Hospital, Mahidol University, Ratchathevi, Bangkok, THAILAND